hiphops-io/hiphops-io.github.io/docs/integrations.md

   - name: github.create_or_update_pr_review
     input:
       repo: backend # String - The name of the repository the PR is in
-      pr_number: 53 # Integer - The PR number
+      pr_number: 53 # Number - The PR number
       approved: true # Boolean - Is the review an approval or request for changes
-      review_body: Auto approved your PR! # The text to post in the review
+      review_body: Auto approved your PR! # String - The text to post in the review
       review_identifier: auto-approve-id-foo # Optional string - An identifier used for making updates to the same review.
 Only needed if you intend to have Hiphops post more than one review to the same PR
 ```